joschobart/hattrick_libs/README.md

 As this was just intended to be a python-learning-project and to be the ground-work for another hattrick-project of mine initially, https://hattrick-fun-with-flags.app, hattick_libs doesn't aim to be complete nor useful to any other purpose than it was originally built for.

-If you are looking for a complete python library for hattrick.org consider also pyCHPP of Pierre Gobin.
+If you are looking for a complete python library for hattrick.org consider also pyCHPP by Pierre Gobin.
 His project was there before mine and looks quite sophisticated to me.
 It's implemented in an object-oriented style and thus well readable and clean.
 Compared to pyCHPP, hattrick_libs is a very basic implementation of the hattrick-API.
 But consider also this: If you are a learner like myself, hattrick_libs will be a perfect opportunity to get your hands dirty on some cool python stuff without having to learn oop first.
 Or you decide to implement your own flavor of a hattick library